 - Conflicts of Interest policy to ensure the Group can identify and, if possible, avoid conflicts, and where this is not possible, to manage conflicts fairly.

 We take a personal approach to our customers, treating each customer as an individual and listening to their needs.
 Many of our customers are also members of the Kent Reliance Provident Society (‘KRPS’), the Society that took over the management of the membership of the former Kent Reliance Building Society.
 The Bank and the Society have benefited from member engagement through the online ‘portal’ launched late in 2015, enabling input from a geographically broader range of members.
-During 2019, six major studies were undertaken, with the 514 members on our KRPS panel helping OSB to identify the areas of our propositions most valuable to members.
+During 2019, six major studies were undertaken, with the 514 members on our KRPS panel helping the OSB Group to identify the areas of our propositions most valuable to members.

 Whilst we concentrate on providing an excellent service, when things go wrong, we aim to put them right and learn from any mistakes made.